Fossj117/fossj117.github.io/_posts/2023-10-16-tech-economics-goverance-reading.md

 _First posted_: October 16, 2023.

-[Ryan](https://ryansepassi.com/) and I (and sometimes including [Kassandra](https://twitter.com/kassandraETH?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), [Jesse](https://jessecallahanbryant.com/) and others) have been meeting regularly to read and discuss around a set of themes connected to digital technology governance, politics, and economics with a bent towards cooperative/democratic/pluralistic themes.
+[Ryan](https://ryansepassi.com/) and I (and sometimes including [Kassandra](https://twitter.com/kassandraETH?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor), [Jesse](https://jessecallahanbryant.com/) and others) have been meeting regularly to read and discuss around a set of themes connected to digital technology governance, politics, and economics with a bent towards cooperative/democratic/pluralistic approaches.
 In this post, I will keep tabs on some of our reading; I'll also keep a list of other things I find interesting on these themes.

-Some reading we have worked through (to various extents) so far:
+Some things we have read so far:

 - [_Radical Markets_](https://press.princeton.edu/books/hardcover/9780691177502/radical-markets) by Weyl & Posner; especially chapters on Harberger taxes and quadratic voting.
 - [_Governing the Commons_](https://www.cambridge.org/core/books/governing-the-commons/A8BB63BC4A1433A50A3FB92EDBBB97D5) by Ostrom.